 The County Board approves the County Auditor’s Annual Audit Work Plan (Work Plan).
 The Work Plan is designed to be flexible to respond to changing needs as they arise.
 The Work Plan may be altered during the year, in consultation with the County Board, Audit Committee, and County management.

 The FY 2018 Work Plan, approved by the County Board on June 20, 2017, is based on a risk assessment performed by the County Auditor.
 Information gathered in the risk assessment process included County data, such as budget documents, County Board work sessions, and information submitted to the County Auditor by advisory commissions and the public in early 2016.
 The County Auditor also had discussions with County Board members, management, and Audit Committee members.
 Finally, the County Auditor analyzed audit work plans from leading practice local government audit shops.

 The FY 2018 Work Plan is provided below.
 It includes performance audits in the area of Fleet Management and Public Safety Overtime.
 The FY 2018 Work Plan also includes an Audit Horizon, which lists audits that could be performed in future years.

-As the County Auditor function develops, audits will be issued publicly and posted here.
-In addition, the County Auditor will perform follow-up activities.
+This section contains links to the full audit report, as well as two specific sections of the report: the Report Highlights and the Management Response.
+Within the first year after the publication date, the County Auditor will perform follow-up activities.
 The purpose of follow-up is to determine whether recommended actions have been implemented.
-These results of the follow-up reviews will also be publicly-issued and posted here.
+The results of the completed follow-up reviews will also be publicly-issued and posted here.

 - Fleet Management